 They said I better not attend her funeral.
 For years, I did not talk about her.
 I could not get myself to visit her grave.
 In time, forgotten photographs of her were unearthed and framed with care.
 Her most mundane belongings acquired value for us, simply because they had outlived her.
 Slowly, her house turned into a museum of memories.
 Till I too became another visitor, waiting impatiently to enter her decorated tomb, and stare in fascination at her mummy.

-‘She Tells’ Group Exhibition, in Cairo Photo Week
+‘She Tells’ Group Exhibition by SOMA Art Gallery, at Cairo Photo Week